Mets smash 7 homers, shake off 4 errors in wild 15-11 win

 New York shook off a season-high four errors — all in the first two innings.
 Three were committed by shortstop Luis Guillorme, subbing for injured Francisco Lindor.

-While manager Luis Rojas served the first game of his two-game suspension, James McCann, McNeil, Home Run Derby champ Pete Alonso and Dominic Smith also homered for New York in a game that lasted 4 hours, 45 minutes.
+While manager Luis Rojas served the first game of his two-game suspension, McNeil, Home Run Derby champ Pete Alonso, Dominic Smith and pinch-hitter James McCann also homered for New York in a game that lasted 4 hours, 45 minutes.

-McCann came off the bench in the eighth to twice give the Mets leads that were coughed up by the bullpen.
+McCann came off the bench in the eighth and twice give the Mets leads that were coughed up by the bullpen.

 Tyler Naquin drove in four runs for the Reds with five hits, including a tying single in the 10th.